5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Call to confirm the day before (personal touch)

-This isn't about punishment—it's about protecting your business while still serving the customer.
+This is not about punishment — it is about protecting your business while still serving the customer.

 The Technology Factor

-Manual reminder systems don't work.
+Manual reminder systems do not work.
 Someone always forgets to call, or gets too busy.
 Automated systems that integrate with your scheduling:

 - Send reminders without staff involvement